-Munich’s culture is shaped by extraordinary women.
-As we put “all eyes on culture”, we would like to introduce you to a few of them.
+Munich is shaped by extraordinary women.
+We would like to introduce a few of them.
 This time: Katharina Inselkammer.
 With her inclusive deli, Oktoberfest host Katharina Inselkammer is proving that Munich brings people together all-year-round, and not just for two weeks.

 A day when you could fry chips in the hot air.
 A location between Dumpling Square, Puree Line and Platform Potato.
 The Land of Plenty?
 No. The former “Pfanni” building in east Munich.
 The new Werksviertel quarter has been growing here, where potatoes used to be turned into mash, since the summer of 2017.
 2,200 apartments and 10,000 jobs are to be created here.